oroinc/OroEntitySerializedFieldsBundle/README.md

 ## Requirements

-OroEntitySerializedFieldsBundle requires OROPlatform(BAP) and PHP 7.1 or above.
+OroEntitySerializedFieldsBundle requires OroPlatform and PHP 7.1 or above.

 ## Installation